Attendance and Punctuality

 Afternoon session 1:15pm - 3:15pm

 Parents are reminded not to book family holidays, long weekends away or treat days during term time as we will not authorise absence for these under any circumstance.
 We will only ever authorise absence for a funeral or an educational activity, e.g. participating in a sporting event, performance, taking music or dance exams, or other exceptional circumstances.
-If you have a planned absence from school please complete an absence request form, - download from the foot of this page, or available from the office.
+If you have a planned absence from school please complete an Absence Request Form.
+A copy of this form can be downloaded from the foot of this page, or a copy can be requested from the school office.

 Is your child’s attendance acceptable?